 The family may terminate the lease at any time after the first year of occupancy.
-The family must give advance written notice to the owner in accordance with the lease and provide a copy of such notice to the PHA.
-If the family wishes to move with continued tenant-based assistance, the family must contact the PHA t request the rental assistance prior to providing notice to terminate the lease.
+The family must give advance written notice to the owner in accordance with the lease and provide a copy

 If the family terminates the lease in accordance with these requirements, the PHA is required to offer the family the opportunity for continued tenant-based assistance, in the form of a voucher or other comparable tenant-based rental assistance.
 If voucher or other comparable tenant-based assistance is not immediately available upon termination of the family-s lease in the PBV unit, the PHA must give the family priority to receive the next available opportunity for continued tenant-based assistance.